Kenny White

+Career

 His relationships with Marc Cohn and Shawn Colvin led to his producing Colvin's Grammy-nominated, "I Don’t Know Why" and to his involvement in Cohn's eponymous platinum debut record.
 White went on to produce three records for legendary J. Geils Band leader, Peter Wolf.
 The second of which, "Sleepless," garnered the distinction by Rolling Stone magazine of being one of "the 500 greatest albums ever made," as well as giving Kenny a chance to work with Keith Richards, Mick Jagger and Steve Earle.
 White was again at the helm for Wolf's 2010 critically acclaimed release, Midnight Souvenirs.
 This time working with Shelby Lynne, Neko Case and Merle Haggard.

 A new project with Wolf entitled, A Cure for Loneliness, was released in April 2016.

 As a contributing writer/musician, White worked on many film soundtracks including, Message in a Bottle, Ed TV, Forces of Nature, A Walk on the Moon, Where the Heart Is, Edie & Pen, and four films by indie director, John Sayles.

-After being hailed by reviewers from the NY Times to the SF Chronicle for his thrilling and unique piano playing, White chose to devote himself to making his first album and subsequentially, "hitting the road."
+After being hailed by reviewers from the NY Times to the SF Chronicle for his thrilling and unique piano playing, White chose to devote himself to making his first album and subsequently, "hitting the road."
 His work in the studio enabled him to assemble an A-list team of players for that release, 2002's Uninvited Guest.
 He traveled and opened shows for many mainstays, including Shawn Colvin, Cowboy Junkies, Peter Wolf, Cheryl Wheeler and Jonathan Edwards, quickly gaining a reputation as a ‘dazzling’ and ‘not-to-be-missed’ performer.
 An early copy of his follow-up record, Symphony in 16 Bars landed in the hands of folk legend Judy Collins who then signed White to her own Wildflower Records and released the CD in the winter of 2005.
 Showcasing another remarkable ensemble of talent, Symphony in 16 Bars picked up where Uninvited Guest left off, following the main character whose story, set in New York City, navigates the heart's complexities through an ever-changing urban landscape.
-In 2006, he compiled a politically-tinged, 5 song EP entitled, Never Like This.
+In 2006, he compiled a politically tinged, 5 song EP entitled, Never Like This.